kshayk/pb-transaction/README.md

 ## How to start the server
-1. Clone the project and the docker compose project that contains all the relevant services: [TBD]
+1. Clone the project and the docker compose project that contains all the relevant services: https://github.com/kshayk/pb-docker
 2. Run the docker compose project and follow its instructions in the readme file
 4. run `npm install`, `npm run build` and `npm run start` in that order